-First of all, let me state that I love new agents.
+New agents are great.
+I love them.
 I appreciate their enthusiasm, energy and drive.
-However, their lack of experience can lead to some annoying practices and mistakes.
+Their lack of experience can sometimes lead to annoying practices and mistakes, causing headaches for everyone.

 Secondly, while what I’m sharing below represents classic newbie behaviors that drive listing agents nuts, the sad truth is many agents who purport to be seasoned pros frequently exhibit the same behaviors.
 Here are our top 12 newbie behaviors that frustrate listing agents.